ShadowNotDefined/learn-python/README.md

 * Calculators, one is GUI, the other is CLI only
 * Password generator

-Each example is well-documented and includes a brief description, code snippets, and example use cases.

 ### Contributing

 We welcome contributions to this repository!
 If you have a useful Python example you'd like to share, please submit a pull request with your code and a brief description.